Please Select Your Location

 How do I get face tracking in VRChat?

-1. Attach a face tracker to your VR headset.
+1. Attach a compatible face/eye tracker to your headset.

-6. Enable OSC by selecting Options > OSC > Enabled.
+4. Enable OSC via Options → OSC → Enabled.

-Check out this guide to getting started with eye and facial tracking and our support pages for more troubleshooting tips.
+See this getting-started guide and our support pages for more tips.